z0w1non/Noz/README.md

 Only include "Noz.hpp" in your header file or source file.

 ## Motivation
-The type converting in C++ as described below require developers to write long code.
+The type conversion in C++ as described below require developers to write long code.
 ```
 double d = 1.5;
 int i = static_cast<int>(d);